Important Rules for a Professional Relationship with your Nanny

 Is the nanny expected to calm the baby while you are there?
 E.g. do you handle the baby during dinner/lunchtime even if the nanny is around since it is family time?
 What are the nanny’s reporting and leaving time?
 How do you handle lateness?

-4. Limit who the Nanny can Allow/Bring into your Home
+4. Who Nanny can Allow/Bring to your Home

 Decide who the nanny allows access to the house.
 Should she allow in people in your absence?
 Is she allowed to welcome your guests without your permission?
 Importantly can the nanny bring in her visitors, her friends, or even their kids to work?